 M is for Mussaurus

 Two sauropodomorphs in a row!
 Mussaurus was a medium-sized (one tonne) sauropodomorph from Late Triassic Argentina.
-Its name means “mouse reptile” because it was originally known only from fossils of juveniles, which were only six inches long.
+Its name means “mouse reptile” because it was originally known only from fossils of juveniles, which were six inches long.
 I wanted to highlight this huge difference in size in this picture.
 Juvenile Mussaurus had short faces and big eyes, and walked quadrupedally, while the adults had long snouts, long necks, and were bipedal.
 Given the huge size difference, I think it’s unlikely that Mussaurus exhibited any kind of parental care, instead probably just burying a hundred tiny eggs in the dirt and scooting off.

 N is for Notatesseraeraptor

 Notatesseraeraptor was a basal theropod from Late Triassic Switzerland, described just last year.
 It appears to represent a transitional form between the more basal coelophysoids and the later dilophosaurids, showing a mosaic of traits found in both groups–hence its name, meaning “trait mosaic thief”.
-The background is based on azulejos, the traditional Portuguese mosaic tiles (which you may recognize from the awesome board game, Azul).
+The background is based on azulejos, the traditional Portuguese mosaic tiles (which you may recognize from the board game Azul).

 O is for Ouranosaurus